how-many-words-in-the-french-language

 For specific vocabulary lists on common topics, I suggest you check out the following:

-• Frenchetc or Ielanguages French: Both of these websites have the most common vocabulary and grammar constructions in French sorted into topics and tutorials.
-They are also the best lists to consult if you are a beginner and you have no previous knowledge of French.
+• Ielanguages French: This website has some of the most common vocabulary and grammar constructions in French sorted into topics and tutorials.
+It also has one of the best lists to consult if you’re a beginner and have no previous knowledge of French.

 • 101Languages: 101Languages has compiled a list of the most common 1,000 words used in French.
 This list can be downloaded for easy access on your computer, tablet or phone.
 It includes variants as separate words so it would be most useful to learn each word in the context of their examples.
 The top 100 words have audio files for pronunciation help.

 • Memrise: Memrise has a frequency list of the most common 5,000 words in French, which is ideal for learners.
-This list does not include variants, so learners should know enough about grammar to know how a word functions in a multitude of contexts such as verb conjugations, other forms, gender and plural agreement rules—and more.
+This list doesn’t include variants, so learners should know enough about grammar to know how a word functions in a multitude of contexts such as verb conjugations, gender, plural agreement rules and more.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.